maxpou/maxpou.fr/content/_drafts/2020-monorepo/index.md

   * unreadable/unusable git log.
   * unreasonable git branches

-**Tip:** I use [semantic commit]() and always put in parenthesis the name of the package.
+**Tip:** I use [conventional commit](git-conventional-commits) and always put in parenthesis the name of the package.
 So if I want to retrieve one old commit, it's super easy
 ```bash
 # will list all feature added in package-B
 git log --all --grep="feat(package-B):"